Why We Won't be Adopting the Four-Day working Week

 Why the four-day working week can be good for employees but bad for clients

 As found in the New Zealand study, there are suggestions that a 32-hour week is good for productivity.
-This logic comes from the idea that employees who work less and spend more time doing things they value in life, are happier and more motivated to produce results.
+This logic comes from the idea that employees who work less and spend more time doing things they value in life are happier and more motivated to produce results.
 A four-day week means that employees can spend more time exercising, enjoying their hobbies, doing things to alleviate stress and spending time with their loved ones.
-The New Zealand study found a 24% improvement in work life balance of its staff.
+The New Zealand study found a 24% improvement in the work-life balance of its staff.

 Additionally, fewer hours in the working week could mean employees actually spend the time more efficiently rather than getting distracted with non-related work tasks such as using their smartphones, making hot drinks and chatting.

 Moreover, there are suggestions that a four-day week is better for the environment, as people would spend less time driving their cars to work.

 In practice however, the four-day working week tends to compress 40 hours into four days, making days longer and more stressful, which can actually reduce productivity, concentration and motivation.
 Stress and pressure for the employee ultimately means a decline in their well-being and mental health.

 Longer hours in the day means that staff may not have time to spend on their hobbies in the evening, and families with children will need childcare for longer hours in the day.

 As a digital agency and B2B businesses, we need to serve our clients on the usual working days – every business would have to adopt the new method for the four-day week to be successful.
 Clients need services and support every day of the week, and for agencies who put the needs of their clients first, the four-day week does not allow this.